Cheap & Healthy Grocery List for College Student Athletes

 • Clams

 Dairy can be a great source of protein.
 Greek yogurt is a budget-friendly and grab-on-the-go option for breakfast.
-The best thing is that they last about three weeks from the purchase date, making them more shelf-stable than meats.
+The best thing is that dairy usually last about three weeks from the purchase date, making them more shelf-stable than meats.
+Buy things like cheese and yogurt in bulk when they are on sale.
+Try to buy UHT, or Ultra-High Temperature, milk, like Fairlife, that has a longer shelf-life once opened than traditional milk.

 • Cheese